 Anna Chennault is the Founder and Chairman of CIC, a non-profit, non-political organization, whose goal is to promote better understanding between the United States, China, and Taiwan.
 CIC supports educational exchange programs in the arts, humanities, and sciences.
 Annually, CIC provide scholarships worldwide, which includes education foundations in China, Chinese language scholarship awards in the United States, and awards of excellence for the faculty at the Walter Reed Army Medical Center.

 Jenn Crane, 2013 recipient, is a junior at UCLA.
 She currently works as a news reporter for UCLA’s student publication The Daily Bruin, and is also a community editor and co-host for Daily Bruin Radio’s “Long Story Short.”
-In addition to the CIC/Anna Chennault Scholarship, Crane received the PG&E Bright Minds Scholarship, The Rodgers Ranch Scholarship and the College Options Scholarship.
-The CIC/Anna Chennault Scholarship helped provide Crane with the means she needed to continue pursuing journalism professionally, she says.
+In addition to the CIC/Anna Chennault Scholarship, Jenn received the PG&E Bright Minds Scholarship, The Rodgers Ranch Scholarship and the College Options Scholarship.
+The CIC/Anna Chennault Scholarship helped provide Jenn with the means she needed to continue pursuing journalism professionally, she says.
 “By receiving funds to help pay for my tuition and living arrangements, I have more time to focus on being a news reporter, editor, and radio co-host.”
-As part of the award, Crane also attended AAJA’s 2013 National Convention in New York, an experience she says was a dream turned into reality.
-“I received the honor to network and learn from some of the most prestigious and experienced journalists in the country,” Crane says.
+As part of the award, Jenn also attended AAJA’s 2013 National Convention in New York, an experience she says was a dream turned into reality.
+“I received the honor to network and learn from some of the most prestigious and experienced journalists in the country,” Jenn says.
 “The connections have carried long after the convention and have given me the tools to keep on networking.”

 Cathy Li, 2011 recipient, is now a senior at Columbia University in New York and has planned on majoring in economics.
-Li has worked as the dining and online editor for Inside New York, a publication with 75,000 readers and a large online following, and has also directed marketing for the Columbia Multicultural Business Association.
+Cathy has worked as the dining and online editor for Inside New York, a publication with 75,000 readers and a large online following, and has also directed marketing for the Columbia Multicultural Business Association.
 She hopes to go on to graduate school and study urban planning.